Battle of Kendari: Japanese landing

 After he was informed of Mori's landing, Lt.
 Aronds left Kendari City for Mandongan and destroyed the Dutch quarters there.
-Local population then informed the Japanese advance towards the Kendari-Wawotobi road to him, who pass it along to Anthonio.
+Local population then informed the Japanese advance towards the Kendari-Wawotobi road to him, who passed it along to Anthonio.
 Aronds was then ordered to inform Kendari II of the situation and began the destruction task at once.
 Anthonio finally ordered Aronds and his 15 soldiers to defend against the Japanese advance at the 7-km marker.
 Aronds tried to contact the three brigades at the Mandongan - Lepo Lepo area to join him, but they could not be reached.
 He eventually had to defend the marker alone.

 At the airfield, the destruction efforts began under much confusion around 12:00.
 Lt.
 Schalen, assisted by the AA crews, destroyed the warehouses, radio station, diesel installations, AA guns and transport vehicles.
 The aircraft bomb dumps could not be destroyed, though, as they do not have the explosives to do so.
 Half an hour later, Van Straalen and his brigades retreated inland, leaving two brigades under Sgt.
 G.J. van Duuren and Sgt.
 Maj.
 Vellinga to engage the Sasebo Force as they entered the airfield.
 By 17:00, Mori's troops managed to occupy and secure Kendari II.
 At 03:05 the following day, Mori reported: "[The airfield is] right away available for 30 fighter planes.
 [The condition of] the airfield is quite good and it can be used even by medium-sized land-based attack planes without problem."

 Within hours, 25 Mitsubishi Zero and five Mitsubishi C5M from the 1st Air Raid Group staged into the airfield, followed by the 21st Air Flotilla Headquarters and 27 bombers of the Kanoya Air Group.
 Between 27 January and 6 February, 19 Zeros and nine dive bombers from the 2nd Air Group arrived as reinforcements.